-Selling agent Nick Estephen of Colliers International said the property could be used for a variety of purposes.
+Agent Nick Estephen of Colliers International, who is selling the old convent with his colleague Clarence Chan, said the property could be used for a variety of purposes.

 “It does have some heritage restrictions, but there’s a lot of things you could use the property for, potentially a hotel, bed and breakfast, an aged care and retirement facility, Airbnb or just for residential accommodation,” he said.

 “It’s a prime location in the town, it’s only a kilometre away from Argent Street, the main retail strip…and it’s also close to the station”.

 The 6350-square-metre property also has a 35-space car park and dual street-frontage.

 According to Jenny Camilleri there are no orders of nuns remaining in Broken Hill.

 The sale of the convent follows the closure of a number of Catholic schools and churches in the town, which at one point had seven Catholic schools but now has only one.

 The convent goes to auction in Sydney on May 9.